donriddo/wool-supply-chain/README.md

 # Wool Supply Chain

-This repository contains an Ethereum DApp that demonstrates the Supply Chain flow from when it is planted by the farmer till when it's worn as cloth.
+This repository contains an Ethereum DApp that demonstrates the Supply Chain flow for `wool` from when it is planted by the farmer till when it's worn as cloth.

 There are 4 actors involved in this supply chain: